SreekanthKatar/ParallelTest/README.md

 # SeleniumTestNGParallelPOP

 ### What should I know?
 To run a sample test - Navigate to SeleniumTestNGParallelPOP and run the below command.
-The sample test will executed in firefix by default
+The sample test will executed in firefox by default

+        mvn clean test
+        mvn clean test -Dgroups=regression,smoke
-        mvn clean test -PsmokeTest
+        mvn clean test -Dtest=classname

 To exclude running sample tests - Navigate to SeleniumTestNGParallelPOP and run the below command